iriven/GeoIP2Country/README.md

 - A repository based on statistical data from ICANN (Internet Corporation for Assigned Names and Numbers)

 #### NOTE:
-**In order to encourage people to support this project, database update components are reserved to donors only and are not included in this repo.
-Any donor will receive a full copy of this software, including the component that will help him to make his GEOIP database stay up to date.**
+**In order to encourage people to support this project, database update components are not included in this repository as they are for donors only.
+Thus any donor will receive a full copy of this software, including the component that will help him to make his GEOIP database stay up to date.**

 **Donate here:** [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=XDCFPNTKUC4TU)